-The Academic Head of School and appropriate Divisional Director will approve resources used by HCOS which then become recommended resources for a five-year period unless they are withdrawn.
+The Academic Head of School and appropriate Divisional Director will approve resources used by Flex Academy, which become recommended resources for five years unless they are withdrawn.
 The authority may continue to use the learning resources after five years if the authority grants an extension of an additional five-year period.
-If a resource is potentially controversial then it will be brought forward for Board of Directors approval.
+If a resource is potentially controversial, it will be brought forward for approval by the Board of Directors.

 Withdrawal of a Recommended Learning Resource